(Peter Hyams, 1978)

 flight.
 So the astronauts are forced to go along with a faked Mars-walk.

-The Video: Origina comments about the Blu-ray: Aside from the film being a bit of a conspiracy hoot (another from, Russian impresario, Sir Lew Grade - like The Boys From Brazil) I was very interested to get my hands on this Blu-ray.
+The Video: Original comments about the Blu-ray: Aside from the film being a bit of a conspiracy hoot (another from, Russian impresario, Sir Lew Grade - like The Boys From Brazil) I was very interested to get my hands on this Blu-ray.
 For one reason, ITV DVD, in the UK, are the ones coming out with Black Narcissus in Blu-ray in June (as well as the aforementioned The Boys from Brazil).
 Not only did I want to see the quality - I find it momentarily comforting that it is region 0 and can be played worldwide on all Blu-ray machines.
 On to Capricorn One - it looks far better than I was anticipating.
 The aspect ratio seems to report that it is not from the 70mm print of the film (that would give us a 2.2:1 ratio) as this DVD is 2.35:1 - Panavision.
 Colors are bright, detail is fairly impressive and there is far less digital noise in monochromatic scenes (skies and blanket darkness) that I would have anticipated.
 There is no discernable damage and it certainly looks far better than its 30-year old age.
 I don't know that the screen grabs below do it full justice.
 Now, don't get expectations too stratospheric - but it does look light years ahead of the original SD version I own.
 I'm quite satisfied.

 Comparison: The SD shows its inherent transfer weaknesses with less detail, color depth and my big pet peeve - the motley yellow/orange skin tones that the Blu-ray vastly improves appearing far truer.
 It's not much of a contest visually as the Blu-ray advances fairly dramatically in all areas.
 As far as progressive, anamorphic SD goes - for a film of this age the image is very good but it only takes up about 1/3 of the space of the Blu-ray which towers above it.

 NOTE: the Blu-ray case states a 4:3 ratio which is obviously incorrect.
-NOTE: At the time of this review the Amazon SD-DVD cover was incorrect.
-The correct one is above.

 |